DESIGN METAPHOR GUIDE

 I chose the design metaphor as it ties in with the design theory classes that I teach as a faculty instructor.
 It's in these classes that I apply the new learning methodologies and pedagogical approaches that I've learnt throughout the MET program.
 I've always been passionate about design and its process and I share a similar framework when I have them think about designing anything from a logo to a website or web app.

 In my approach to teaching, I use a lot of scaffolding and examples.
 I encourage students to not just review the concepts, but I also show them how they can be incorporated and practiced in examples that they can test out.
 Experimenting and prototyping is an very important hands-on stage of learning, before you can synthesize the best approaches in the final design application stage.

-In order for good design to happen, you need to have a strong understanding of the core design elements and principles.
+In order for good design to happen, you need to have a strong understanding of the core design elements and principles, in addition to a strong visual concept.
 Some of the these elements include: Color, Value, Lines, Shapes and Space.
 However, to properly combine elements together, you need to also understand the principles of design, in order to properly combine the elements together in a unified and cohesive theme.

 The prototyping part of the design process is marked with experimentation and exploration of design principles with an emphasis on testing and trying different design approaches.
 There are different levels of fidelity that can be achieved in this stage - from low-fidelity wireframes to high-fidelity visual prototypes.
 The goal is the same in showing what's possible, without building the actual application out.